 - No cheating or copying is allowed.
-Every student must submit their own solution.
-Students are explicitly not allowed to use solutions from past semesters (in whatever way obtained) and submit them as their own. - You can exchange ideas about the assignments with classmates, but you must work out your own solutions.
-It is not permitted for students to share solutions with each other.
-For example, every student must write their answer in their own words and must prepare their own graphs. - A student who was caught cheating would be given a zero for the whole assignment (which may also lead to a direct failure of the course). - Also, be warned that websites that provide solutions to the course assignments can provide instructors with information on who accessed the content and at what time.
-Using third-party websites that provide solutions to the course assignments is not allowed. - Cheating incidents will be reported to the Office of Student Conduct. - Furthermore, it is not allowed to upload the course materials shared with you (lab manuals, worksheets, and all other materials) to third-party websites that are potentially illegally monetizing the materials. - In this course, students are not permitted to use generative AI applications such as ChatGPT, Bard, or Bing, in whole or in part, to complete assignments.
-Grammar and spell-checking tools such as those integrated into MS Word may be used.
+Every student has to submit their own solution.
+Students are explicitly not allowed to use solutions from past semesters (in whatever way obtained) and submit them as their own. - You can exchange ideas about the assignments with classmates, but you have to work out your own solutions.
+It is not permitted that students share solutions among each other.
+For example, every student has to write their answer in their own words and have to prepare their own graphs. - A student who was caught cheating would be given a zero for the whole assignment (may also lead to a direct failure of the course). - Also, be warned that websites that provide solutions to the course assignments can provide instructors with the information who accessed the content and at what time.
+Using third-party websites that provide solutions to the course assignments is not allowed. - Cheating incidents will be reported to the Office of Student Conduct. - Furthermore, it is not allowed to upload the course materials that were shared with you (lab manuals, worksheets, and all other materials) to third-party websites that are potentially illegally monetizing the materials. - In this course, students are not permitted to use generative AI applications such as ChatGPT, Bard, or Bing, in whole or in part, to complete assignments.
+Grammar and spell checking tools such as those integrated into MS Word may be used.
 If you have any questions about whether a particular tool or specific use is permitted, check with the teaching assistant.